Coastal Inundation Community of Practice

 (If you are unable to use the button above to generate an email, please right-click the button and select copy email address.)

-Funding is made possible by the Bipartisan Infrastructure Law, a historic, federal government-wide investment that is advancing NOAA's efforts to build Climate-Ready Coasts.
+Funding is made possible by Infrastructure Investment and Jobs Act (IIJA), a historic, federal government-wide investment that is advancing NOAA's efforts to build Climate-Ready Coasts.